 The official printable Paris metro map includes the 14 metropolitan metro lines and the 5 regional metro lines (RER).
 The printable RER map has all details on RER lines.
-Paris metro facts.
 Paris metro map.
 Transport in Paris.
 Paris maps.

 Metro tickets are sold mostly at automated machines at metro stations.
-Entrance is by automated gate, opened by tickets or Navigo commuter cards.
+Entrance is by automated gate, opened by tickets, Navigo commuter cards for locals or Paris Visite Travel Pass for tourists.
 Gates return metro tickets for passengers to keep.